Alexa Seleno

 Test reports from abroad

 Other manufacturers often try to prove their fire behavior with test reports and test certificates from abroad (e.g. SGS from China).
-The legislator only accepts tests carried out by so-called PÜZ positions the DIBT or by Testing laboratories, which at European level (Nando) are accredited and designated as a notified body.
-Therefore, if test certificates from abroad are used for the assessment, a level enormous risk of liability for preventive fire protection, but also for the operator, as the results have not been verified.
-In practice, the study also showed differences here.
+However, the legislator only accepts tests conducted by so-called PÜZ bodies of the DIBt or by testing laboratories that are accredited at the European level (NANDOand designated as notified bodies.
+If foreign test certificates are used for assessment, this creates a significant liability risk — both for preventive fire protection and for the operator — since the results are not verified.
+In practice, deviations have also been identified in the course of the study.
+See here.
 See here.

 Are you unsure how to proceed with the assessment of the documents submitted?
 Contact us, we will help you with a free initial assessment.